angelitolm/angelitolm/README.md

 Generally speaking, I love working and sharing on topics related to software architecture and software quality.
 I like to see myself as a passionate developer, an Open Source enthusiast and an eternal learner.

 I have experience in various programming languages ​​and various technologies, which I have matured over the years.
-I am currently a senior developer at Dofleini software.
+I am currently a Senior Software Engineer at Dofleini software.

 <br />